nagasaravanankce/E-Commerce-Sales-Insights-Amazon-Data-Analysis/README.md

 Features of the Project
 1.Total Sales Overview
---Aggregated total sales data, helping to measure overall performance and revenue generation.
+Aggregated total sales data, helping to measure overall performance and revenue generation.

---Sales Trends Over Time
+2.Sales Trends Over Time

 Detailed trend analysis showing how sales fluctuated over time.

 Useful for identifying seasonality, peak periods, and slow sales intervals.

-Category Distribution
+3.Category Distribution

 Breakdown of sales across different product categories (e.g., T-shirts, shirts, trousers).

 Highlights which product categories are most profitable or in demand.

-Fulfillment Analysis
+4.Fulfillment Analysis

 Examines fulfillment methods (e.g., Amazon Fulfilled, Merchant Fulfilled).
 Helps evaluate the efficiency of delivery models and their correlation with customer satisfaction.

-Order Status Analysis
+5.Order Status Analysis

 Visualizations of order statuses such as canceled, shipped, and pending.

 Provides a snapshot of logistical challenges and customer order flows.

-Customer Segmentation by City
+6.Customer Segmentation by City

 A deep dive into customer distribution across various cities.
 Helps identify potential markets and high-performing regions.